dashroshan/dsa-using-python/README.md

 ## Binary Search Tree

 Max 2 child elements.
 Element on left is less than parent.
 Element on right is greater than parent.

+## Graph

+It consists of interconnected nodes with a one or two way path, and the paths may have weights.
+Nodes store which other nodes they're connected to any by what path weight.

+## Binary Search

+Only works with sorted arrays

+1. If middle element is the item, return it.
+2. If middle element greater/less than item, continue with the sublist to the left/right accordingly.

+## Bubble sort

+Go over the array `N` times and during each pass, if the left element is greater than the right one, swap them.